c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 can not differentiate them.

 It is best to search for ``$01, $01, $01, $01, $02, $02, $02`` and see if
 it looks like the "hi" chart.
-Then go 96 bytes up  and see if there is a "low" table.
+Then go 96 bytes up (or down) and see if there is the "low" table.

 .. figure:: https://lh3.googleusercontent.com/VqNAXgS2DOrbG7bJ729Fz3VWCjzkvTjH_DhtBnZeuL0iIszlmQdtWAnS8qEdBi5FX-fcFL9wfe7hAp0UHkWfmKDCQab5GokBc4vsL6IVRIDMWQdDdezC5bm7I9m2D5d8P8Lph08
    :alt: Lookup Table